Broadmeadow precinct regeneration

 Potential options to address the proposal include:

-- new sports infrastructure, such as fields and arenas
+- new sports infrastructure, such as an aquatic leisure centre

 - multi-purpose venues for other entertainment and sporting events